mlab817/dafaqs2022/docs/national-banner-programs/organic.md

 ---
+title: National Organic Agriculture Program
+slug: national-organic-agriculture-program
 sidebar_position: 5
+tags:
+  - noap
+  - organic
+  - certification
+  - pgs
+  - balanced fertilization
 ---

-# National Organic Agriculture Program
+# National Organic Agriculture Program (NOAP)

 ## How is NOAP addressing the difficulty in organic certification?

 - The Participatory Guarantee System (PGS) certification is implemented as an alternative to 3rd party certification for small farmers.
 PGS refers to a locally-focused quality assurance system which is developed and practiced by those engaged in organic agriculture.
 It is built on a foundation of trust, social network, and knowledge exchange.
 It is used to certify producers and farmers as actual and active practitioners of organic agriculture.
-- NOAP is providing a monetary incentive of PhP3,000/farm certified by a PGS Organic Certifying Body (OCB).
+- NOAP is providing a monetary incentive of PhP 3,000/farm certified by a PGS Organic Certifying Body (OCB).
 A PGS OCB must be certified and accredited by the Bureau of Agriculture and Fisheries Standards (BAFS).
 After which, it is allowed to certify other organic farm members within their PGS group.
 - PGS OCBs and PGS certified farms will also be prioritized in the assistance to be provided by NOAP to encourage other organic practitioners to secure organic certification.

 ## How does NOAP contribute to reduce production cost due to rising cost of synthetic fertilizers?